recallai/sample-apps/bot_real_time_transcription/README.md

-# Receive and save the real-time meeting transcript
+# Receive and save the real-time meeting transcript from a meeting bot

-This example demonstrates how to receive real-time transcription utterances for each participant and save them to their respective files.
+This example demonstrates how to receive real-time transcription utterances for each participant from a meeting bot and save them to their respective files.

 ## Pre-requisites